 - Nuclear Medical Technologist

 This degree program focuses on human illness and disease.
 Students learn to understand the ethical issues in surgical technology.
-Focus is on health care organizations and administration.
-Coursework includes:
+Focus is on healthcare organizations and administration.
+Coursework may include:

 - Principles of epidemiology

 Employment Outlook and Salary Info